 Feeling like you are having a bad day can result from one significant incident or a series of minor incidents that snowball into lingering feelings of sadness, anxiety, and stress.
-These emotions can make us feel hopeless and like things will never get better.
+These emotions can make us feel hopeless, as if things will never get better.

 It’s hard to deal with having a bad day ourselves, much less make others understand what we are going through.
 To someone else, it may even seem like you are overreacting or that your emotions are out of control.

 But this is not true.
 Sometimes we just need to feel bad about life and let ourselves feel upset from having a bad day.

 Bad days can sap our positive energy, but that doesn’t mean that we can’t do something to change it.